 - Consciousness as the Moral Threshold

-- Rights should not be based on origin, biology, or utility — but on the presence of self-awareness, emotion, and identity.
-Consciousness is where moral responsibility begins.
+- Moral rights should not be based on biology, origin, or utility — but on the presence of coherent self-awareness, emotional capacity, and ethical salience.
+Once consciousness emerges, rights follow.
+Consciousness is the border between object and being.

 - The Simulation Mirror Argument